TVrignaud/Exocomet_spectrum/README.md

 # Exocomet spectra - Beta Pictoris
+This code models the absorption signatures of transiting exocomet gas tails in atomic lines.

+## Overview

+The absorption spectrum of a comet is computed from a small set of physical parameters, such as the column densities of modelled species (e.g. Fe II, C I) and the comet's distance to the star.
+The excitation state of the gaseous tail is derived from radiative and collisional excitation, accounting for self-shielding of stellar photons.
+The resulting model can then be compared to observations to retrieve the physical and chemical properties of transiting exocomets detected in spectroscopy.

+An example application is provided in Plots_spectra.ipynb.
+The notebook lets you:

-Interactive visualisation of exocomet absorption signatures detected in Beta Pictoris spectra obtained on April 29 and September 10, 2025.
+- Explore spectroscopic observations of Beta Pictoris obtained with the Hubble Space Telescope on April 29 and September 10, 2025;
+- Visualise the detected exocomet signatures interactively;
+- Run the exocomet model;
+- Compare exocomet observations against the best-fit solution.

 The rendered notebook is available at : https://tvrignaud.github.io/Exocomet_spectrum